CreworkTeam/b2b-website/src/content/blogs/What Features Should an MVP Include.md

 ---

-## Step Two

-Define the One Core Action
+## Step Two: Define the One Core Action

 Every successful MVP has one core action.